this-is-angular/angular-guides/README.md

 notes abouts suggested topics.

 ## Editors
-Our editors are Tim Descryver and Lars Gyrup Brink Nielsen.
-Reach out to us if you need help with your content or want to start contributing.
+Our editor is @LayZeeDK.
+Reach out to me if you need help with your content or want to start contributing.

 ## Style guide
 We don't yet have an official style guide.
 Use [freeCodeCamp's style guide](https://github.com/freeCodeCamp/freeCodeCamp/blob/master/docs/style-guide-for-guide-articles.md)